A component of adjuvant therapy for evidence of axillary tumor involvement following resection of primary breast cancer.

 Advise patient about the likelihood of GI reactions including diarrhea, nausea, vomiting, loss of appetite, and irritation in/around the mouth.
 Instruct patient or family and caregivers to report other severe or unexpected GI problems.

 Advise patient that rash, itching, hair loss and other skin reactions are likely.
-Patients and family/caregivers should be especially alert for severe skin reactions that occur when this drug is given after ...
+Patients and family/caregivers should be especially alert for severe skin reactions ...